Custom Buttons

 PowerShell Content

-Parameters like %Hostname% (see available Parameters) for your script and they will be replaced before the script is executed at the destination.
+You can use parameters like %Hostname% (see available Parameters) for your script and they will be replaced before the script is executed at the destination.

 • PostMessageInfo $message